Taxuspt/heroku_streamlit_nginx/Readme.md

-# Host Streamlit on Heroku with Nginx
+# Host Streamlit on Heroku with Nginx basic authentication

-Created By: Alexandre Domingues
-Last Edited: Dec 31, 2019 11:45 AM
-Tags: Heroku, Nginx, Streamlit
+This project shows an example of how to:
+  - Host a streamlit app on Heroku.
+  - Setup nginx on Heroku and serve the streamlit app via nginx.
+  - Host multiple streamlit apps under the same process (a single tornado server).
+  - Add basic user authentication with Nginx to restrict user access to your apps.

 # Streamlit app hosted on Heroku